vikramlingam/vayu/README.md

 1. Before playing audio, store its spectral fingerprint
 2. When microphone captures audio during playback, compare fingerprints
 3. If similarity > 50%, it's echo—ignore it
-4. If different, it's the user speaking—process it
+4. If different, it's the user speaking—process it.

 ---